RyanBram/RPGMDynamicActions/Dynamic Motion/Basic Usage.md

 ```
 ![Image](https://newrpg.up.seesaa.net/image/20200314_dashSlash.gif)

-Even if this is not specified, the actor will automatically return to its original position.
+Even if this is not explicitly specified, the actor will automatically return to its original position.
-This is due to the specifications of Maker MV.
+This is due to the specifications of RPG Maker MV.
 However, if the user of the skill is an enemy, it will not return automatically.
 Basically, we recommend that you specify it properly.